The Most Frustrating Part About The BlogHer Conference

 There are a lot of really cool things that I think makes this easy for those that I met at BlogHer.
 One being that has an easy to use Chrome extension that allows bloggers to simply drag and drop potential ad locations on their site, then Ezoic will test which locations have the best balance between user experience and revenue, and deliver every visitor the ones they are best effected by.

 Ultimately, these women are going to change the world, and I’m thrilled that I can be a part of their journey.
 In so many ways, I was inspired by attending the BlogHer conference.
+That’s what makes this Blogher review a little tough for me, and what I thought SheKnows could have done a better job with.
 Being able to share some of the wisdom I’ve gathered along the way is a small way that I feel like I can contribute something back.
 I hope this helps some of you reading this realize that you’re in charge and that you don’t need to let “monetization” intimidate you.